oliviawestmacottssw/SSW.Rules.Content/rules/production---do-you-add-a-call-to-action/rule.md

 6. If you are using YouTube or another service that provides the option to have annotations, use annotations that prompt the viewer to comment or subscribe.
 A 'subscribe' link in the annotation gets more subscribers

-Thanks Guys, have a good one!
+[greyBox] Thanks Guys, have a good one! [/greyBox]
 Figure: Bad example – no call to action

-Please leave a comment, and go to our website, Facebook, YouTube, Twitter and LinkedIn.
-Also please sign up for our newsletter.
+[greyBox] Please leave a comment, and go to our website, Facebook, YouTube, Twitter and LinkedIn.
+Also please sign up for our newsletter.  [/greyBox]
 Figure: Bad example - too many options breeds choice paralysis